-6.3.1.1 Raised base installation of more than 8" (R value for the hearth extension not required)
+6.3.1.1 Raised base installation of more than 4" (R value for the hearth extension not required)

-The HE200 may be installed directly on the floor or on a raised combustible or non combustible base.
-If the fireplace is elevated more than 8" (B), an R value for the hearth extension is not required and the floor protector must extend at least 16" (41 cm) in front of the unit.
+The HE250 may be installed directly on the floor or on a raised combustible or non-combustible base.
+If the fireplace is elevated more than 4" (B), an R value for the hearth extension is not required.
 However, the upper and lower angle, for the full width of the floor protection, must be protected 2" horizontally and vertically (E) by a non-combustible material.
 For example, a sheet metal (not included).
 Apart from these two corners, the sheet metal does not have to cover the rest of the wall between the base of the fireplace and the floor.